solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

   - (optional) `dataSlice: <object>` - limit the returned account data using the provided `offset: <usize>` and `length: <usize>` fields; only available for "base58", "base64" or "base64+zstd" encodings.
   - (optional) `filters: <array>` - filter results using up to 4 [filter objects](jsonrpc-api.md#filters); account must meet all filter criteria to be included in results
   - (optional) `withContext: bool` - wrap the result in an RpcResponse JSON object.
+  - (optional) `minContextSlot: <number>` - set the minimum slot that the request can be evaluated at.

 ##### Filters: